ArmyCyberInstitute/cmgr/examples/README.md

 ### node

 This is a simple wrapper around the _Node.js_ framework using their published LTS base image.
 An example with more details can be found [here](node/).
+Additionally, these challenges do not need to use _Node.js_ to run the server itself.
+An example of using Puppeteer (uses _Node_) to enable XSS challenges with a Flask backend can be found [here](puppeteer/).

 ### php